Joseph in Islam: Divine intervention

-Scholars of Islam cite this point as central to Joseph's story.
-Joseph rises to a high position in Al-'Aziz's household and, when his brothers later come to Egypt, they do not recognize him.
+Scholars of Islam cite this point as central to Yusuf's story.
+Yusuf rises to a high position in Al-'Aziz's household and, when his brothers later come to Egypt, they do not recognize him.
 He reaches manhood, and 'Aziz's wife tries to seduce him.
-Al-Tabari and others note that Joseph is also attracted to her, and al-Ṭabari writes that he does not succumb to her because when they were alone, the "figure of Jacob appeared to him, standing in the house and biting his fingers ...
+Al-Tabari and others note that Yusuf is also attracted to her, and al-Ṭabari writes that he does not succumb to her because when they were alone, the "figure of Yaqub appeared to him, standing in the house and biting his fingers ...
 God turned him away from his desire for evil by giving him a sign that he should not do it."

 But she in whose house he was, sought to seduce him from his (true) self: she fastened the doors, and said: "Now come, thou (dear one)!"
 He said: "Allah forbid!
 Truly (thy husband) is my lord!
 He made my sojourn agreeable!
 Truly to no good come those who do wrong!"

 And (with passion) did she desire him, and he would have desired her, but that he saw the evidence of his Lord: thus (did We order) that We might turn away from him (all) evil and shameful deeds: for he was one of Our servants, sincere and purified.